zhaohuiwang/agent-development-kit-crash-course/10-parallel-agent/README.md

 - **Sequential Agents**: For strict, ordered execution where each step depends on previous outputs
 - **Loop Agents**: For repeated execution of sub-agents based on conditions
 - **Parallel Agents**: For concurrent execution of independent sub-agents (like this example)

-Each workflow type has its ideal use cases, and they can be combined as shown in this example, where we use both Parallel and Sequential patterns.

 ## Additional Resources